waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Permanence:** HM moves (like CUT, SURF, STRENGTH) cannot be forgotten through normal means (e.g., when learning a new move via TM/HM or level-up).
 This was confirmed when I tried to replace CUT with STRENGTH on Ignis.
 This implies a special NPC, the Move Deleter, is required to remove them, but their location is currently unknown.

 ## Known Bugs / Strange Mechanics
-- **Item Management Bugs (CRITICAL):
+- **Item Management Bugs (CRITICAL):**
-**  - **Item Destruction on 'TAKE' (CONFIRMED):** Attempting to 'TAKE' a held item from a Pokémon while the player's bag is full will cause the item to be permanently destroyed.
+  - **Item Destruction on 'TAKE' (CONFIRMED):** Attempting to 'TAKE' a held item from a Pokémon while the player's bag is full will cause the item to be permanently destroyed.
 The game displays a confirmation message ('Took [ITEM] from [POKEMON].') as if the action was successful, but the item is not transferred and is lost forever.
 This was confirmed in turns 33294-33355 with Aether's BITTER BERRY.
   - **Item Tossing Failure (CONFIRMED):** Attempting to 'TOSS' any item from the bag menu fails and resets the menu, regardless of whether it's a single item or an entire stack.
 This was confirmed in turns 33266-33269.
 - **Conclusion:** The only safe and confirmed way to free an inventory slot is to have a Pokémon 'HOLD' a single-stack item.